mcofie/krymoh/README.md

 | Wipe | `wipe` |

 ### Filters
-These are great bits of codes that brings indepth and abit more color to your web sites.
-It defuses the obvious and creates a cinematic illusion.
+These are great bits of codes that bring indepth and a bit more color to your web sites.
+They defuse the obvious and creates a cinematic illusion.
 The filters are preceded with `.ftr-<filter-name>-<intensity>`.
 The following are a list of filters.
 The *intensity* starts from _0_ and ends at _200_

 | Filter Name  | Class Name |
 | -----------  | ---------- |